exoplatform/exo-documentation/docs/Installation.rst

 .. note:: Only the administrator has the right to install and uninstall this application.

-The Rewards add-ons is supported for both Enterprise and Community editions.
+Starting with version 5.3, Rewards add-ons are pre-installed by default in Enterprise and Community editions.
-You can uninstall it using this command:
+You can uninstall them using these commands :

 ::